Rafii-Ayoub/Personal-data-storage/README.md

 Users are interested in a list of data and can only access that data.
 They can communicate directly with a single node system and cannot communicate with other users.

 Note: In such a context, the communication time between two nodes system or a system node and a user differ according to the users and concerned system nodes.
 For the sake of simplicity, we will consider that the time communication between two nodes ni, nj is constant, but different from time communication from another couple: neither, nk.

+## We will modelize this using data structure:
+  Nodes, arcs, trees